 Our name-Global University-accurately describes us as a worldwide distance-learning school.
 Our regional accreditation with the Higher Learning Commission assures you of a quality education.
 As you enter studies with Global University, you join a student body in every time zone and nearly every country of the world.
 You can study where and when you want at extremely affordable costs.
 You will have access to faculty through a variety of means, and our online library resources provide the opportunity to investigate a subject as deeply as you wish.

 Welcome to the Global University community.
-We are students, faculty, staff, and administrators who are all involved in "impacting eternity by reaching the lost and training the found-everywhere."
+We are students, faculty, staff, and administrators committed to "transforming lives through a global network of Spirit-empowered education and training."

 May God's favor be with you,